TimmoTaffy/TimmoTaffy.github.io/_posts/2025-06-07-Musee-des-Beaux-Arts-by-W.-H.-Auden.markdown

 by W. H. Auden

-*I took the College Entrance Exam on this day last year.
-Months before that spot, I encountered this poem, and read it to some others.*

 About suffering they were never wrong,··
 The Old Masters; how well, they understood··
 Its human position; how it takes place··